NLaff/lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 +++

-title = "Why Notion Is The Best Productivity App [Updated 2021]" date = "2020-02-04" description = "I compare Notion to Evernote, Trello, and Airtable to see what the best productivity app is." draft = false tags = ["notion"] showToc = true
+title = "The Best Productivity Tools Reviewed [Updated 2021]" date = "2020-02-04"
+description = "I compare Notion to Monday.com, Evernote, Trello, and Airtable to see what the best productivity app is." draft = false tags = ["notion"] showToc = true
 TocOpen = true
 lastmod = 2020-12-28
+affiliate = false

 +++

-This Notion guide was first written in 2020.
-It's been updated for 2021 to reflect feature and pricing changes.
+This post on the best productivity tools was first written in 2020.
+It's been updated for 2021 to reflect feature and pricing changes and the addition of Monday.

 There are a lot of productivity apps on the market.
 [Notion](http://notion.so) is the best one of them all.
 It's an all-in-one productivity solution, according to their website, and it's simply one of the best tools I've ever used.